rse/jquery-markup/README.md

 an outer wrapping `<div>` element should be generated with a class derived from the effective markup id (a minus-seperated path of all markup `id`s, starting at the top-level).
+The `trim` attribute can be set to `true` for markups where whitespaces around HTML tags should be trimmed in order to avoid a pollution of the DOM with nasty plain-text elements.

 Template Engine Support
 -----------------------